hanhanwu/Hanhan_CyberSecurity_DataScience/DEF_CON26/MyNotes.md

 ## Before DEF CON - Preparation
+This will be my first DEF CON.
+I booked the flight and hotel at the end of last year, because of the discounts.
+I'm very excited about it, and also need to be very careful to everything.
+My own security is the most important.

 ### What to Remember
 * <b>Don't bring any electronic device.
 Don't bring bank cards but just cash.</b>